superfletch42/Second_Website-Slay_the_spire/planning_template.md

 - Semantic sections: Each page will have header (site title + nav), main (content), sections (topic areas), footer (copyright + social links)]

 Your plan:
-- Tables:
+- Tables: at least 1 table for a character
-- Forms:
+- Forms: contact box on main page
-- Lists:
+- Lists: at least one ordered and unordered list on the character pages
 - Semantic HTML:
-- Images:
+- Images: on the homepage, inside tables, lists and background
-- Special characters:
+- Special characters: In the footer

 ### CSS Approach